Bestmed Non Profit Mutual Medical Scheme

 - Pace 3 is for what Bestmed terms the “mature family” that values the rule that “prevention is better than cure” but needs comprehensive chronic medical benefits and the very best hospital cover.
 With this option, day-to-day medical benefits are funded from savings; once these are depleted, scheme risk benefits come into play.

-- Pace 4 is designed for the “discerning family” that quite often has above-average medical bills to pay.
+- Pace 4 is for the “discerning family” that quite often has above-average medical bills to pay.
 Benefits in this plan are extensive and there is also a medical savings account that adds flexibility

 Pulse Medical Schemes from Bestmed

-- Pulse 1 is aimed at young individuals who need affordable options.
+- Pulse 1 is for young individuals who need affordable options.
 This plan provides primary healthcare as well as private hospital cover from a network (CareCross and Netcare mostly).
 It includes travel cover and preventative care benefits as well comprehensive benefits that apply to hospitalisation as well as primary healthcare.

 Advantages of Bestmed Medical Schemes